 Faith-Based Organization Project.
-A housing project Housing Development located on land owned entirely, whether directly or through a wholly owned company or corporation, by a Religious Institution at the time of project filing, developed by or in partnership with a Qualified Developer.
-This includes ownership through an affiliated or associated nonprofit public benefit corporation organized pursuant to the Nonprofit Corporation Law (Part 2[commencing with Section 5110) of Division 2 of Title 1 of the Corporations Code).
-At least 80 percent of the development p housing pProject's Total Uunits, exclusive of a manager's unit or units, shall be covenanted for at Lower Income limits households, as defined by Section 50079.5 of the Health and Safety Code, except that up to 20 percent of the 80 percent may be covenanted for at mModerate ilncome limits households., as defined in Section 50053 of the Health and Safety Code.
-Units in the development shall be offered at an affordable rent as set in an amount consistent with the rent limits established by the California Tax Credit Allocation Committee, or if for sale, an affordable housing cost as defined in Section 50052.5 of the Health and Safety Code.
+A housing project located on land owned entirely, whether directly or through a wholly owned company or corporation, by a Religious Institution at the time of project filing, developed by or in partnership with a Qualified Developer.
+This includes ownership through an affiliated or associated nonprofit public benefit corporation organized pursuant to the Nonprofit Corporation Law (Part 2 [commencing with Section 5110] of Division 2 of Title 1 of the Corporations Code).